 Wire the negative terminal to GND on the trinket and the positive terminal to BAT. connect the 5v and gnd wires to the the same BAT and GND pins you just wired the batteries to.
 Connect the signal wire from the LED strip to output zero on the Trinket, although you could wire it to another output if you don't mind altering the source code.
 Make sure you run the wires through the hollow compartment in the handle.
 You can solder the wires directly to the bottom of the Trinket PCB to keep it nice and neat.

 Remove the LED strip from the silicone casing and wrap the LED strip around the shaft of the wand, making sure that the strip is touching itself as you wrap it around.
 I used a few drops of hot glue to secure the strip to the shaft.
 This will allow you to take it off again if you want to reuse it.

 Once you have verified everything is working, secure the cover to the handle with a little super glue.

 Give a Shout Out

 Magic Wand by downeym is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure downeym would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure downeym would love to see what you've printed.
+Please document your print and share a Make with the community.